Protests over COVID-19 policies in Italy: July

-On Thursday, 22 July 2021, hours after prime minister Draghi announced the new 'Green Pass', restrictions came on 6 August 2021, triggering thousands of people to protest against the rule with a No Paura Day (No Fear Day) rally in Turin.
+On 22 July 2021, hours after Prime Minister Draghi announced the new "Green Pass", restrictions came on 6 August 2021, triggering thousands of people to protest against the rule with a No Paura Day (No Fear Day) rally in Turin.

-The ‘green pass’ was to become a certificate allowing only fully vaccinated citizens to enter restaurants, swimming pools, gyms, cinemas, sports stadiums and other public places, which prime minister Draghi said to be necessary for reopening society.
+The "green pass" was to become a certificate allowing only fully vaccinated citizens to enter restaurants, swimming pools, gyms, cinemas, sports stadiums, and other public places, which Prime Minister Draghi said to be necessary for reopening society.
 The green pass would have to give proof of either full vaccination against COVID-19, a recent negative test result, or evidence of recovery from COVID-19.
 Business owners would face stiff fines if they refuse to enforce this new regulation.

 On 24 July, people protested in the cities of Rome, where 3,000 people gathered in Piazza del Popolo, Naples, Turin, Milan, and Genova.
 Thousands took to the streets in protest against the rule.
 Protesters chanted: "No Green Pass!", "Down with the dictatorship!", or "Freedom!"
 A placard in Rome read: "Vaccines set you free" over a picture of the gates to Auschwitz.
 Some protesters in Genova even wore yellow Star of David badges stating their unvaccinated status.

+August

+In August 2021, the Italian government extended the requirement of the EU Digital COVID Certificate, also known as "Green Pass", to participate in sporting events and music festivals, to access indoor places such as bars, restaurants, and gyms, as well as long-distance public transportation.
+Later on, the Italian government decided to extend the "Green Pass" mandate to all workplaces, public and private, starting from 15 October 2021.
+Italy's state of emergency was extended until 31 March 2022.

 October

-In August 2021, the Italian government extended the requirement of the EU Digital COVID Certificate, also known as "Green Pass", to the participation in sports events and music festivals, to the access to indoor places like bars, restaurants and gyms, as well as to long-distance public transportation.
-Later on, the Italian government decided to extend the "Green Pass" mandate to all work places, public and private, starting from 15 October 2021.
-Italy's state of emergency was extended until the end of the year.

 As the deadline for compulsory vaccination approached, protests against the "Green Pass" mandate escalated on Saturday 9 October.
 Approximately 10,000 people gathered in Piazza del Popolo in Rome.
 There, a mob stormed and vandalized the headquarters of the Italian General Confederation of Labour, the largest trade union in Italy.
 In the following days and weeks, the protests spread to other cities in Italy with a connotation similar to the July and August protests in France.

-In October 2021, dock workers in Trieste proclaimed a strike and blocked the access to the docks to protests against the introduction of a compulsory "Green Pass" to access workplace.
+In October 2021, dock workers in Trieste proclaimed a strike and blocked access to the docks to protests against the introduction of a compulsory "Green Pass" to access the workplace.
 The strike lasted several days until it was broken on 18 October 2021 by Italian law enforcement using water cannons and tear gas; this caused a series of violent clashes between police and protestors that lasted for several hours, after which the mob occupied Piazza Unità d'Italia for several days.
 Protests in the city followed in the following weekends, some of which violent.

 In response to the unrest, the Italian Ministry of the Interior banned protests in city centres until the end of the emergency.